RubixML/MNIST/README.md

 }
 ```

-Then, we can instantiate a new [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html) datset object from the samples and labels.
+Then, we can instantiate a new [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html) dataset object from the samples and labels.

 ```php
 use Rubix\ML\Datasets\Labeled;